Lead Paint Awareness

 A. Vacuuming the dust

 Lesson 5 Cleaning Activities and Checking Your Work

 *Learning Objectives: 1) Know how to conduct an effective cleaning.
 2) Describe safe disposal practices.
 3) Indicate how to check your work.

 C. Dust Clearance Exam

 3. Exterior Requirements

-*Learning Objectives: 1) Identify how to keep required records for a job.
-2) Determine what records Certified Renovators and Certified Firm Managers must retain for each job.
+*Learning Objectives: 1) Determine what records Certified Renovators and Certified Firm Managers must retain for each job.
 2) Understand the time requirements for various records.

 1. On-the-job Records

 *Learning Objectives: 1) Describe the roles of trained, non-certified renovation workers.
 2) Outline the most important steps for training non-certified workers.